Ironwood Forest National Monument: History

+More than 200 Hohokam archaeological sites have been identified in the monument, dated between 600 and 1450, and several are listed on the National Register of Historic Places.

+Cocoraque Butte Archaeological District

+The Cocoraque Butte Archaeological District was added to the National Register of Historic Places on October 10, 1975.
+It features ancient Hohokam ruins, hundreds of well-preserved petroglyphs, and the historic Cocoraque Ranch.
+The age of the petroglyphs range from 1150 to 2000 years old.

+Los Robles Archaeological District

+The Los Robles Archaeological District is nearly 13000 acres and contains over 100 historic and prehistoric archaeological sites, including the Los Robles Platform Mound Community and a trincheras.
+It was added to the National Register of Historic Places on May 11, 1989.

+In 2003, Johnson International Inc. illegally bulldozed 270 acres of state trust land in and near Los Robles, causing an estimated $8,000,000 in damage.
+Several sites were completely destroyed, including areas within the Los Robles Platform Mound Community.
+At least twenty-one endangered Desert bighorn sheep were killed, and many others were injured.
+Over 40,000 protected plants were destroyed when pollutants created by these activities contaminated local water sources.

+Santa Ana del Chiquiburitac Mission Site

+The Santa Ana del Chiquiburitac Mission Site is a historic mission site located in the Ironwood Forest National Monument.

+Mining

-The Hohokam people were the first miners in the area.
-They mined turquoise in the Silver Bell Mountains.
-Silver and copper mining began in the Silver Bell Mountains around 1850 and continues today.
+The Hohokam people were the first miners in the area, mining turquoise in the Silver Bell Mountains.
+Silver and copper mining began in around 1850 and continues today, although new mining claims and motorized off-road travel are prohibited by the establishing Proclamation.
 Bighorn sheep ewes prefer mine tailings for lambing grounds because the high, steep and open terrain enables them to see and escape from predators.

-Activities

-The Ironwood Forest National Monument is managed for multiple uses including recreation, cattle grazing and mining, although new mining claims and motorized off-road travel are prohibited by the establishing Proclamation.
+Livestock grazing

 Livestock grazing, which has occurred continuously for at least the last 125 years within the monument, is currently managed at very light or conservative levels of approximately one cow per every 300 to 400 acre.
-Domestic sheep and goats are prohibited as a protection to the bighorn sheep.
+Domestic sheep and goats are prohibited to protect bighorn sheep.
 The monument offers almost no surface water but contains sufficient groundwater resources.
 The cattle ranchers maintain more than 80 individual man-made water sources within the monument, in addition to the 14 water sources maintained by the Arizona Game and Fish Department and the Arizona Desert Bighorn Sheep Society.
 The presence of human-supplied water supports the exceptional abundance of birds, mule deer, coyotes, foxes, bobcats, mountain lions and other wildlife found in the monument.